 Double whammy: Episode 437.
 Luffy's determination to reach Ace is to the point that he gets up even though poisoned, and beats his head against the bars of a cell to break out.
 Even considering the expression on Luffy's face, watching that scene was hard, when you consider that all his effort and sacrifices will ultimately be in vain.

 Also, remember Bon Clay's Heroic Sacrifice and his facing down Magellan while Luffy and Co. got away?
 Yes?
 Remember Bon Clay's last words to Luffy?
 "YOU MAKE SURE YOU SAVE YOUR BROTHER!!!" ...Ouch.

 Basically, to everyone who's read through the Marineford Arc, yeah... so how's watching any of the anime episodes holding up for you?

-There's a villanous example with Arlong; his rants about fishman superiority over humans ("Heaven gave us the power to seperate us from you!
+There's a villanous example with Arlong; his rants about Fishman superiority over humans ("Heaven gave us the power to separate us from you!
 So WE ARE DIFFERENT!
-Humans are lower than fishman from the day they're born!") takes on a horrifyingly twist when it's revealed that fishman have been savagely persecuted by the World Nobles and he in all likelihood was once a slave.
+Humans are lower than fishman from the day they're born!") takes on a horrifying twist when it's revealed that Fishmen have been savagely persecuted by the World Nobles and he in all likelihood was once a slave.
 And then think about how the World Nobles see themselves as gods; Arlong's ranting comes off as deeply embittered counterarguments against that kind of thinking instead of standard Fantastic Racism.

-The Marineford episodes where Blackbeard gains Whitebeard's quake powers and unleashes them on Marineford, causing Tsunami's to head towards Sadabody was aired shortly before the 9.0 Quake and Tsunami disaster in Japan.
+The Marineford episodes where Blackbeard gains Whitebeard's quake powers and unleashes them on Marineford, causing Tsunami's to head towards Sabaody was aired shortly before the 9.0 Quake and Tsunami disaster in Japan.
 OUCH.